CRE Loan Underwriting: A Practical Guide

 Loan underwriting NOI

 After determining NOI, lenders have internal loan policy guidelines they use as underwriting criteria for different real estate projects.
-The two most important loan underwriting criteria used are the Loan to Value Ratio (LTV) and the Debt Service Coverage Ratio (DSCR).
+The most important loan underwriting criteria used are the Loan to Value Ratio (LTV) the Debt Service Coverage Ratio (DSCR), and the Debt Yield.

 Loan to Value Ratio (LTV)